Time-multiplexed layer reuse for physical neural networks: Implementation details of TIDAL-Net

 \subsubsection{Normalize}

-After applying noise, we normalize each RGB channel per images to have zero mean and unit variance, assuming the inputs are already scaled to the $[0,1]$ range.
+After applying noise, we normalize each RGB channel per image to have zero mean and unit variance, assuming the inputs are already scaled to the $[0,1]$ range.
 This normalization procedure accelerates convergence by ensuring consistent gradient flow across different input dimensions.
 Finally, each image, originally a $32\times32\times3$ tensor, is reshaped into a $3072$-dimensional vector.
-These vectors are then used as inputs to the ReLaX-Net, repeatedly.
+These vectors are then used as inputs to the TIDAL-Net, repeatedly.